natenka/pyneng-book-en/docs/source/book/25_db/example_sqlite.rst

 Additionally, by using expression ``create table if not exists`` - SQLite will only create a table if it does not exist.

-Now you have to create a database file, connect to the database and create a table (create_sqlite_ver1.py file):
+Now you have to create a database file, connect to database and create a table (create_sqlite_ver1.py file):

 .. literalinclude:: /pyneng-examples-exercises/examples/18_db/create_sqlite_ver1.py
   :language: python